Long-Term Finance And BNDES Tapering In Brazil

 A second factor reducing monetary policy effectiveness has been a high inflation inertia constraining disinflation, as it has been highlighted in many occasions by the Brazilian Central Bank (for example, BCB, 2015).
 Propagation of inflation after price shocks became harder to contain as (backward looking) informal indexation was stronger than (forward looking) expectations affected by monetary policy.

 Finally, fiscal and quasi-fiscal policies have been expansionary for the most part in recent years, taking an opposite direction to monetary policy during tightening periods.
-After the economic recovery from the global financial crisis, the government adopted successive rounds of economic stimuli, including sizable packages of tax exemptions, local-content policies and capital injections to public banks, among others (Canuto, 2016a) (Canuto, 2016b) (Canuto, 2016c).
+After the economic recovery from the global financial crisis, the government adopted successive rounds of economic stimuli, including sizable packages of tax exemptions, local content policies and capital injections to public banks, among others (Canuto, 2016a) (Canuto, 2016b) (Canuto, 2016c).
 Central government primary expenditures rose to above 20% of GDP by the end of 2016 (Chart 4) or to 34% of GDP when added with other government levels.

 Recently announced fiscal reforms point to a change of path regarding the government crowding-out of the private sector.
-As noted, a constitutional cap has been approved to limit federal government expenditures in real terms, and ultimately to rebuild fiscal buffers.
+As noted, a constitutional cap has been approved to limit federal government expenditures in real terms and ultimately to rebuild fiscal buffers.
 Per estimations from the Ministry of Finance, federal government primary expenditures will be reduced to around 16% of GDP over the next 10 years.
-Additional structural reforms and government expenditure reviews will be key to obeying this constitutional rule-particularly a pension reform (Canuto, 2017b).
+Additional structural reforms and government expenditure reviews will be key to obeying this constitutional rule - particularly a pension reform (Canuto, 2017b).

 Chart 4 - Brazil: Federal Primary Expenditures